Travellerlight/Parakeet-/README.md

 # Parakeet Offline Transcription

-This repository provides a simple command line interface for offline speech transcription using a model.safetensors format.
+This repository provides a simple interface for offline speech transcription using a model.safetensors format.
 The model files are not committed to git and must be downloaded separately.

 ## Requirements